iapyeh/sshscript/v2/dollarstdouterrexitcode.md

     print('error: ' + $.stderr)
 ```

-The values of $.stdout, $.stderr and $.exitcode are changed after each dollar command execution.
-This means that if you execute two dollar commands in a row, the values of these variables will be set to the results of the second command.
+**The values of $.stdout, $.stderr and $.exitcode are changed after each dollar command execution.
+This means that if you execute two dollar commands in a row, the values of these variables will be set to the results of the second command.**

-## 🔵 <a name="one-dollar"></a> Outputs of Two-Dollars Commands
+## 🔵 <a name="two-dollars"></a> Outputs of Two-Dollars Commands

+A two-dollar command can span multiple lines.
+Each line is executed as a separate command.

 When a two-dollars command is executed, the following variables are also available:

-* $.stdout: The standard output of the command.
+* $.stdout: The standard output of all commands.
-* $.stderr: The standard error of the command.
+* $.stderr: The standard error of all commands.
-* $.exitcode: The exit code of the command.
+* $.exitcode: The exit code of the last command.

 One-dollar and two-dollar commands in SSHScript are similar in many ways, but there are a few key differences.